sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 Known bugs we plan to fix are tracked in our [GitHub repository here](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Abug+label%3Ateam%2Fcode-insights).

 ## Older versions' limitations

-The current Sourcegraph version is 3.31.
-Limitations that are no longer current are documented below for the benefit of customers who have not yet upgraded.

 ### Version 3.30 (July 2021) or older